owaski/WACO/docs/README.md

 ## Case Study: Word-level alignment works better than sentence-level alignment

-We also conducted a case study to show that word-level alignment works better than sentence-level alignment.
+To give you a more concrete sense of how word-level alignment helps translation, we conducted a case study.